Frequently Asked Questions about GDPR

 A regulation is a binding legislative act.
 It must be applied in its entirety across the EU, while a directive is a legislative act that sets out a goal that all EU countries must achieve.
 However, it is up to the individual countries to decide how.
 It is important to note that the GDPR is a regulation, in contrast the the previous legislation, which is a directive.

-DPOs mustbe appointed in the case of: (a) public authorities, (b) organizations that engage in large scale systematic monitoring, or (c) organizations that engage in large scale processing of sensitive personal data (Art.
+DPOs must be appointed in the case of: (a) public authorities, (b) organizations that engage in large scale systematic monitoring, or (c) organizations that engage in large scale processing of sensitive personal data (Art.
 37).
-If your organization doesn’t fall into one of these categories, then you do not need to appoint a DPO.
+If your organization doesn’t fall into one of these categories, then the organization do not need to appoint a DPO.

-How does the GDPR affect policy surrounding data breaches?
+How does GDPR affect policy surrounding data breaches?

 Proposed regulations surrounding data breaches primarily relate to the notification policies of companies that have been breached.
 Data breaches which may pose a risk to individuals must be notified to the DPA within 72 hours and to affected individuals without undue delay.

 What will happen to companies that have missed the deadline?